Adbhutham: Plot

-Surya and Vennela are standing on top of office building and near a lake respectively wanting to commit suicide.
-It is shown that 12 hours before Surya gets up with dream of car accident and answers his friend's call asking him to reach office early as he was late for music director interview to be hosted by him.
-He gets an unknown call which he disconnects and also gets food from an unknown person.
-He gets call from another person asking him to participate in some competition, however, he gets lost in his thoughts about his father and about to meet with an accident, however, nothing happens.
-During the interview, Surya insults the music director and gets insulted by his manager who happens to be his father's friend.
-The manager says that him being adamant about music was the primary reason behind his father's death.
+Surya and Vennela are standing on top of an office building and near a lake, respectively, both wanting to commit suicide.

+12 hours earlier, Surya wakes up in a dream about a car accident and answers his friend's call, asking him to reach the office early because he is late for a music director interview that his friend is hosting.
+He gets an unknown call, which he disconnects, and also gets food from an unknown person.
+He receives a call from someone asking him to participate in a competition.
+However, he gets lost in his thoughts about his father and is about to meet with an accident, but nothing happens.
+During the interview, Surya insults the music director and gets insulted by his manager, who happens to be his father's friend.
+The manager says that his being adamant about music was the primary reason behind his father's death.

 Meanwhile, at Vennela's house, the groom and his family have come to see her.
-She tries to cancel the marriage fix in order to follow her dreams, however, it turns out that the groom wants to marry her.
-Also, her father wants her to get married as she is unable to clear entrance exam for the past two years.
+She tries to cancel the arranged marriage to follow her dreams, but the groom still wants to marry her.
+Her father also wants her to get married because she has been unable to clear her entrance exam for the past two years.
 She assures her father that she will pass the entrance test this time.
-It turns out that she has failed in the mock test.
-Because of the reasons, each of them wants to commit suicide.
+It turns out that she has failed the mock test.
+For these reasons, each of them wants to commit suicide.